dantechguy/decev/README.md

 <br>

-Any functions added with **one** argument are assumed to be methods (the argument being `self`), and are *tagged* with the corresponding event.
-Later, when `subscribe_tagged_methods` is called, all tagged methods are then subscribed to the event.
+Any functions added with **one** argument are assumed to be methods (the argument being `self`), and are *tagged* with the events.
+The class decorator inserts some code into the class' `__init__` method to automatically subscribe these tagged methods once an instance has been created.

-The reason we tag *then* subscribe for methods is because when the function would *usually* be subscribed, there is no value for `self` (there isn't an instance), so the method is *unbound*.
-Only once an instance has been created, we run `subscribe_tagged_methods` in its `__init__` to successfully subscribe all methods now that there is a value for `self`.
+The reason methods cannot be subscribed immediately, is that at the time of decorator execution no instance has been created, so the `self` parameter has not been filled, so the method is **unbound** and will not run properly.
+Therefore, the method can only be subscribed after instantiation.